hakonhagland/perl-math-gsl/developer/wiki/Upload.md

 ## Build the CPAN distribution

+Commit the changes above to the master branch, and push them to the remote (origin).
+Next, to build a tarball:

 ```
 cd developer/docker
 ./build_image.sh
-./run.sh 2.6  # <-- Uses GSL version 2.6 to build the distribution
+./run.sh 2.7  # <-- Uses GSL version 2.7 to build the distribution
 ```
 after `run.sh` there should be a distribution tarball `Math-GSL-xx.yy.tar.gz`, in the current directory.
 Here, xx.yy